OccupyWallStreet/nycga2/wp-content/plugins/wpematico/readme.txt

 * Tested in Wordpress MULTISITE

 * Extra PRO features
+* New option for attempt to get Full Content of source site.
 * Delete last HTML tag option.
 * Words count filters.
 Count how many words are in content for assign a category or skip the post.
 * Also the content can be converted to text and cutted at wanted amount of words or letters.